henningte/ir/README.md

 lignin and holocellulose content was originally derived from De La Cruz, Florentino B., Osborne, and Barlaz (2016).

-This packages was developed in R (R version 4.0.1 (2020-06-06)) (R Core Team 2019) using functions from devtools (Wickham, Hester, and Chang 2019), usethis (Wickham and Bryan 2019), rrtools (Marwick 2019) and roxygen2 (Wickham et al. 2019).
+This packages was developed in R (R version 4.2.0 (2022-04-22 ucrt)) (R Core Team 2019) using functions from devtools (Wickham, Hester, and Chang 2019), usethis (Wickham and Bryan 2019), rrtools (Marwick 2019) and roxygen2 (Wickham et al. 2019).

 ### References